-Hong Kong Risk Report
+Hong Kong Travel Advice

 Security travel advice for Hong Kong

 A former British colony, Hong Kong is now part of the Republic of China.
-The terror threat is relatively low and the level of crime is also reasonably low, but isolated incidents of pick pocketing and other street crime can occur mostly in the night market, Kowloon city food district and on the metro (which can be very busy most times of the day).
+The terror threat is relatively low and the level of crime is also reasonably low, but isolated incidents of pick pocketing and other street crimes can occur mostly in the night market, Kowloon city food district and on the metro (which can be very busy most times of the day).

 Two officials in Hong Kong warned in late 2015 that there is a possible threat posed by international terrorism.
-This is due to communities expressing their concern over propaganda leaflets bearing the Islamic State logo circulating the city.
-There have been no developments since then within Hong Kong, but there have been ISIS related incidents in the region including beheadings in the Philippines and Bangladesh.
+This is due to communities expressing their concern over propaganda leaflets bearing the Islamic State logo, circulating the city.
+There have been no developments since then within Hong Kong, but there have been ISIS-related incidents in the region, including beheadings in the Philippines and Bangladesh.

 Some tourist attractions in Hong Kong can be quite isolated and the city does have its rural areas.
-Places such as Tai Tam Reservoirs present criminals the perfect opportunity to strike unsuspecting tourists, although this is unlikely.
+Places such as Tai Tam Reservoirs, present criminals the perfect opportunity to strike unsuspecting tourists, although this is unlikely.
 Whilst visiting these areas, be extra vigilant and keep your personal belongings close to you at all times.
 Most visits to Hong Kong for both business and pleasure purposes are relatively safe.

-As with all popular tourist destinations, there has been cases in Hong Kong of individuals having their drinks spiked.
+As with all popular tourist destinations, there have been cases in Hong Kong of individuals having their drinks spiked.
 This has led to rape, and in isolated incidents people having their organs harvested for sale on the Chinese black market.
 Make sure that your drink can’t be tampered with in anyway (this might even include someone you do not know trying to drop an ice cube into your drink).
 Be vigilant of accepting drinks from strangers on nights out and in bars in the daytime.
 Where possible always have someone you know to keep an eye on your drink, even if you need to leave it for a short period of time.

 Demonstrations are known to occur in Hong Kong, usually conducted in peaceful and orderly manner, pre-planned with prior warning.
 Visitors are advised to stay well clear of public gatherings and not take any part in demonstrations.